visforvali/ws297y/discord.md

 ## Formatting and Text Commands

-A list of keyboard shortcuts is on the Discord app under Keybinds in User Settings (and a "cheat sheet" has been posted to #👋🏾│welcome).
+A list of keyboard shortcuts is on the Discord app under Keybinds in User Settings (and a "cheat sheet" has been posted to #welcome).

 _Ctrl + / or Cmd + /: List of shortcuts_
 _Discord Help Website: Ctrl/Cmd + Shift + H_